 Airwolf is a combat helicopter – but it’s no ordinary combat helicopter.
 It flies very fast and has really big guns.
 In fact, it’s a supersonic Mach 1+ attack helicopter with the most advanced weapons system in the air today.

-It has also been pinched, by ace test pilot Stringfellow Hawke (Jan-Michael Vincent), a cello-playing mountain recluse who has hidden the chopper in the desert somewhere in the western USA, but has promised to look after the chopper, and to return it safe and sound if the government find his brother, St John Hawke (Barry Van Dyke), who is MIA (missing in action) in Vietnam.
+It has also been pinched, by ace test pilot Stringfellow Hawke (Jan-Michael Vincent), a moody, sullen and pouting Vietnam vet who has hidden the chopper in the desert somewhere in the western USA but has promised to look after the chopper and to return it safe and sound if the government find his brother, St John Hawke (Barry Van Dyke), who is MIA (missing in action) in Vietnam.

-Hawke is a brilliant combat pilot and brings Airwolf out to play every now and then when Archangel (Alex Cord) – the Deputy Director of the secret government agency known as The Firm – has a mission of national concern for him.
+Hawke is a brilliant combat pilot and brings Airwolf out to play every now and then when Archangel (Alex Cord) – the flamboyant Deputy Director of the secret government agency known as The Firm (a thinly-veiled CIA) – has a mission of national concern for him.